More detailed overview per category :

-English Pioneer announces today (17 January 2005) the release of the CDJ-200.
-Creating a new standard at this price point for Pro-DJ CD decks, the Pioneer CDJ-200 combines the key elements of Pioneer’s market-proven Professional CDJ players with a host of innovative features such as full-function MP3 playback, Hot Loop, Beat Loop and the unique one button Loop Cutter, for creating loops within loops until the beat has been cut to infinity.
+Pioneer announces today (17 January 2005) the release of the Pioneer CDJ-200.
+Creating a new standard at this price point for Pro-DJ CD decks, the Pioneer CDJ-200 combines the key elements of Pioneer’s market-proven Professional CDJ players.
+It has a host of innovative features such as full-function MP3 playback, Hot Loop, Beat Loop and the unique one button Loop Cutter, for creating loops within.

-This technical excellence is complemented by a design that’s both visually stunning and DJ friendly – the unit is robust, compact and portable – and a truly affordable price, making it the ideal choice for serious home DJs, bars and other installations where space and budget is limited.
+This is complemented by a design that’s both visually stunning and DJ friendly – the unit is robust, compact and portable – and at a truly affordable price, making it the ideal choice for serious home DJs, bars and other installations where space and budget is limited.

-The combination of exceptional build quality and advanced features such as full MP3 capability mean Pioneer have succeed in giving DJ’s a durable product, offering a professional solution without the premium price.
+The combination of build quality and advanced features such as full MP3 capability mean Pioneer has succeeded in giving DJ’s a durable product, offering a professional solution without the premium price.

 Specifications